bigfoothq/clada/use-listener/test-files/ham.md

 He.
 FRANCISCO
 You come most carefully upon your hour.
-BERNARDO
+Have you had quiet guard?
+No stirrings
+In the night, no shadows moving where
+They ought not be, no whispers on the wind?
 'Tis now struck twelve; get thee to bed, Francisco.
 FRANCISCO
 For this relief much thanks: 'tis bitter cold,
 And I am sick at heart.
 BERNARDO
-Have you had quiet guard?
+I think I hear them.
+Stand, ho!
+Who's there?
+Declare yourselves before you take another step,
+For I'll not let unknown figures pass unchallenged!
 FRANCISCO
 Not a mouse stirring.
 BERNARDO